lilopkins/lilopkins/README.md

 - some Kubernetes (since 2022)
 - Scala (since 2022)

-I am a big believer in openness, accessibility and transparency.
+I am a big believer in openness 📖, accessibility 💯 and transparency 🔍.

 Some of my more interesting repos to check out are:

-- [`metar`] (Rust) for parsing aviation weather reports.
+- [`metar`] (Rust) for parsing aviation weather reports 🌡.
-- [`lnk`] (Rust) for parsing Windows shell link files.
+- [`lnk`] (Rust) for parsing Windows shell link files 🏷.
-- [`flipper-starter-project`] (C), a proposal for a better way to structure and build applications targeting the Flipper Zero.
+- [`flipper-starter-project`] (C), a proposal for a better way to structure and build applications targeting the Flipper Zero 🐬.

 [Rust]: https://rust-lang.org
 [Java]: https://java.com